KeithLin724/EELab-Sem-2-Final-Project-No-Library-Challenge/README.md

 This library is using for display function in cycle

-You can clack this link to know more about how to download library
+You can click this link to know more about how to download library

 - **TimerOne**
   - https://github.com/PaulStoffregen/TimerOne